agilepro/epiconsciousness/docs/Religion/on-god.md

 Above is a discussion of what attributes god might or might not have.
 What we can do though is to address and eliminate some common misconceptions of god:

 * micromanage - it seems ridiculous to think that a creator of a huge universe would be concerned about the daily gossip in a group of humans and tweaking elements on a scale that matters to humans.
 If god wanted an improved universe it would restart the whole thing from the beginning in the better form, and not make tiny tweaks.
 * prayers - it seems ridiculous to think that a god would micromanage the universe to a level that matters to individual humans.
+People wish this was true.
 * perfection - claiming that god is the most perfect thing that exists seems arbitrary in that god could never make a creation better than itself.
 What if god made a creation better than itself?
 It would not be considered perfect.
 It seems that perfect is a description that depends heavily on the person saying it: perfect for me might not be perfect for you.
 * human form - with a universe on the scale, coming to earth and appearing as a half-human half-god seems like something a human would very much like to see, but makes no sense from god's perspective.
 * walk on water - many of the miracles of the bible seem to be more like parlor tricks that would be persuasive from a human point of view, but silly from the god's perspective.